GabrielZoroaster/Domite/readme.md

 - **From child elements:**
   - `node.ls.slice(start, end)` — returns a new iterator with child nodes in the specified range.
   - `node.ls.splice(start, deleteCount, ...nodes)` — modifies the list of child nodes by adding or removing nodes.
+  - `node.ls.queryAll(selector)` — finds in children and returns all nodes that match the selector
 - **From another node iterator:**
   - `iter.ls` — child nodes of the current iterator.
   - `iter.all` — all nodes of the iterator.
   - `iter.filter(cb)` — filters nodes based on the provided function.
   - `iter.drop(limit)` — skips the specified number of nodes.
   - `iter.take(limit)` — takes the specified number of nodes.
-  - `iter.queryAll(selector)` — filters nodes that match the selector.
+  - `iter.matchAll(selector)` — filters nodes that match the selector.
   - `iter.filterClass(token)` — filters nodes by class.
   - `iter.filterTag(name)` — filters nodes by tag.
   - `iter.filterVisible()` — filters only visible nodes.